-Framework Directive as a direct effect of nutrient Descriptor 5 (Eutrophication). enrichment.
-The use of nuisance/toxic algae as Review draft OSPAR JAMP Eutrophication Guidelines on phytoplankton species composition. indicators for this descriptor will be reviewed.
+enrichment.
+The use of nuisance/toxic algae as indicators for this descriptor will be reviewed.
 ICES is requested to advise OSPAR on the revision of the OSPAR JAMP Eutrophication Guidelines.
 Since these guidelines were developed there has been considerable work done on the response of the phytoplankton community to environmental and anthropogenic drivers.
-The use of the JAMP guidelines will be reviewed. Н Review progress and advice the scientific steering committee for the planned joint ICES-PICES- IOC scientific symposium on Climate change and harmful algal blooms.
+The use of the JAMP guidelines will be reviewed. Н Review progress and advice the scientific steering committee for the planned joint ICES-PICES-IOC scientific symposium on Climate change and harmful algal blooms.
 The symposium is planned to be arranged in 2015 Climate change will affect the distribution of HAB species and the development of HAB.
 An ICES-PICES-IOC scientific symposium on climate change and harmful algal blooms is planned to be arranged in Gothenburg, Sweden 18-22 May 2015.
 ICES Strategic Plan, Goal No. 1, and 2.
-Year 1 Advice to the Organizing Committee.
-I Review progress in development and application of molecular genetic technologies for taxonomic identification, phylogenetic reconstruction, biodiversity, toxin detection and population dynamic studies of HABs. how monitoring is Year 1, 2, and 3 a) A review of progress in development of new methods for HAB species dynamics (Year 1) b) Common sampling and methodological protocols for application to field studies (Year 2) c) Contribute to a workshop on validation and comparision of alternative technologies (Year 3) d) A review of advances in new technologies for research and monitoring applications (Year 3) J Review the existing Although the the research ICES Stratogic 1 Part of WGHABD knowledge and latest findings on BMAA, the amino compound ß- methylamino alanine into BMAA has been conducted for more than decade, there is still some controversy regarding the status of this toxin.
-Recently, new data on BMAA producers among phytoplankton organisms and on its toxicity have been published.
+Year 1 Advice to the Organizing Committee. Ī Review progress in development and application of molecular genetic technologies for taxonomic identification, phylogenetic reconstruction, biodiversity, toxin detection and population dynamic studies of HABs.
+WG members will discuss updates against this ToR in relation to activities in other WGs and potential special session in the 2017 ICES ASC.
+Issues specifically relating to HABs will also be addressed.
+Molecular technologies are developing at a rapid pace.
+These new methods have the potential to deliver key information about the diversity and toxicity of HABs and revolutionise how monitoring is performed.
+Many methods are being developed in isolation with little standardisation between protocols or integration in monitoring programmes which have the capacity to exploit their potential.
+Other WGs, WGPME, WGITMO, WGZE and WGIMT also have ToRs relating to molecular methods.
+A proposal for a theme session on molecular methods has been submitted to the 2017 ICES ASC by WG PME and WG IMT to act as a forum for the WGs to discuss the way forward with this ToR to avoid overlap and duplicate effort.
+Issues specifically relating to HABs will also be flagged.
+Year 1, 2, and 3 a) A review of progress in development of new methods for HAB species dynamics (Year 1) b) Common sampling and methodological protocols for application to field studies (Year 2) c) Contribute to a workshop on validation and comparision of alternative technologies (Year 3) d) A review of advances in new technologies for research and monitoring applications (Year 3) J Review the existing knowledge and latest findings on BMAA, the amino compound ß-methylamino alanine Although the the research into BMAA has been conducted for more than decade, there is still some controversy regarding the status of this toxin.
+Recently, new data on BMAA producers among phytoplankton Plan, Goal No. 1 Part of WGHABD report organisms and on its toxicity have been published.
 They shed new light on the real threat related to BMAA presence in sea food and methodologies on how to accuratley measure this toxin.

+K harmful micro-algal blooms.

-Plan, Goal No. 1, and 2. report K Review how physical and biological interactions control of the dynamics of relevant harmful micro- algal blooms Harmful algal genera respond to environmental forcing in different ways. in each year a different genus will be evaluated to provide a comparative evaluation of known and potential responses to physical / environmental forcing.
-ICES Strategic Plan, Goal No. 1, and 2.
-Year 1,2 and 3 Review papers on physical and biological interactions control the dynamics od selected genera of HAB.
-Year 1 will focus on Gymnodinium .
+Review how physical and Harmful algal genera respond to ICES Strategic biological interactions control environmental forcing in different Plan, Goal No. of the dynamics of relevant ways. in each year a different genus 1, and 2. will be evaluated to provide a comparative evaluation of known and potential responses to physical /

+Year 1,2 and 3

+Review papers on physical and biological interactions control the dynamics od selected genera of HAB.
+Year 1 will focus on Gymnodinium.
 Species for subsequent years will be decided by the WG.
-Each review will result in a 'review' paper for the ICES journal.
-L Review of draft OSPAR JAMP Eutrophication Guidelines on phytoplankton species composition ICES is requested to advise OSPAR on the revision of the OSPAR JAMP Eutrophication Guidelines which will be revised by experts from Germany, The Netherlands and Sweden.
-WGHABD is asked to ad- dress the identification of harmful algae species and blooms in line with MSFD Descriptor 5 and relevant The guidelines should be revised to reflect new knowledge about phytoplankton and needs within (directives such as) the EU Marine Strategy Framework Directive (MSFD) and the Water Framework Directive (WFD).
-It is the intention of the revision that the existing aims described in the guidelines1 will be supplemented with the following: • to identify harmful algae species and blooms Report on this OSPAR 1/2015 request by 1 May 2015 monitoring and measure- ment techniques as men- tioned in the background information in line with MSFD Descriptor 5. to identify invasive (non-indigenous) species in line with MSFD Descriptor to monitor effects of ocean acidification as e.g. on coccolithophorids (e.g. Emiliania huxleyi ) in line with Descriptor 1 in MSFD. with Descriptor 1 in MSFD.
-The revised guidelines should incorporate coming monitoring and measurement techniques such as (but not limited to) spectrofluorometry, flow cytometry and qualitative observations of foam production, and should make use of existing standards, such as EN 159722 and EN 152043 and reflect developments within the OSPAR ICG - COBAM which is working on biodiversity monitoring and assessment.
-Data handling issues, such as the format required for reporting to ICES, should also be addressed.
+Each review will result in a 'review'